 It all started in the year 1995 in Brussels, Belgium.
 Stagg manufactures a wide variety of inexpensive, entry-level-oriented musical instruments.
 The line that includes cymbals also features string, brass, percussion, tuned metal, and reed instruments.

 As a part of the EMD Music Group, Stagg manufactures and sells affordable options for starting musicians in over 70 countries.
 The headquarters are still in Brussels, but production is carried out in Asia.

-If you are a beginner in playing drums, this set will get you through the basics at ease.
+If you are a beginner at playing drums, this set will get you through the basics with ease.